Describe something you own that you want to replace

 • When you plan to replace it

-and explain how you decided it needed replacing.
+And explain how you decided it needed replacing.

 Okay, so the main thing I need to replace soon is where I live.
-It’s not that I don’t like sharing with my friends, but because of my work I’m expecting to be posted to another city within the next 6 months or so.
+It’s not that I don’t like sharing with my friends, but because of my work, I’m expecting to be posted to another city within the next 6 months or so.

 It’s something I’ve been thinking about for a while now.
 And now seems like a good time to do it, as I’ll have to move anyway for work.

-It’ll be nice to have a place of my own, a real home.
+It’ll be nice to have a bigger place of my own, a real home.
 A bit more space and somewhere which is more permanent because I can imagine living there for many years if things go well.

 Even though it may be some months before I actually move I’d like to get everything organized as soon as possible.